naeruru/starboard/README.md

 # Starboard
-Starboard (also known as the smugboard™) is a Discord.js bot originally created (and still running) for moonmoon_ow discord server.
+Starboard (also known as the smugboard™) is a Discordjs bot originally created (and still running) for moonmoon's discord server.
 It allows users to react to messages on a given server, and pin messages that reach a threshold to a special channel.
 This implementation is a barebones starboard that can work on one discord server with minimal setup.
 No databases are required.

 ## Getting Started
 ### Requirements
 NodeJS >=10.0.0
 ### Setup
-After cloning the repository, the only setup that needs to be done involves creating a `settings.json` file.
+After cloning the repository, the only setup that needs to be done involves creating a `settings.json` file in the config folder.
 The following is an example of how the file needs to look:
 ```
 {
   "token": "bot_token",
   "serverID": "693277318496920420",
   "channelID": "461248569698208129",
-  "reactionEmoji": "😄",
+  "reactionEmoji": "⭐",
   "threshold": 15,
   "hexcolor": "00AE86",
   "dateCutoff": 3,